Ziang-Lu/Flask-Blog/OAuth2 and OpenID Connect/OAuth2 Authorization and OpenID Connect Authentication.md

 OpenID Connect is just a <u>thin wrapper around OAuth 2.0</u>, to **also handle authentication** problem.

-=> Thus, it focuses on the problem that <u>a user decides to log-in to a third-party application ("client") through an OAuth provider (like Google, etc.), and how does the application ("client") know about the user information from that OAuth provider.</u>
+=> Thus, it focuses on the problem that <u>a user decides to log-in to a third-party application ("client") through an OAuth provider (like Google, etc.), and how does the application ("client") know about the user information ("protected resources") from that OAuth provider.</u>

 <br>